 Welcome to Lewis and Clark County, Montana!

 Lewis and Clark County, Montana is located in the southwestern part of the state.
-The County has a land area of approximately 3,513 square miles and a population of approximately 59,302.
+The County has a land area of approximately 3459 sq. miles of land and 39 sq. mile of water, and a population of approximately 2010 census @ 68,700.
 The State capital and County seat is Helena.

 Many of the County’s offices are located in the historic 1904 Federal Building, now the City-County Building.
 This building has been a popular postcard subject over the past century, and was even pictured on souvenir china.